There are few more iconic images in the world of wine than the...

 The soil in the Douro Valley is made up of schist - a slate-like metamorphic rock that is rich in nutrients and has useful water retention properties.
 The vines are grown on terraces cut into the steep hillsides of the Douro Valley.
 The terraces are walled with cut schist to prevent erosion, otherwise torrential rains would wash loose stones down the slopes and into the river.
 Each terrace can hold up to three rows of vines.

-2016 will go down in Port Wine’s history as a top-quality vintage.
+2016 will go down in history as a top-quality vintage.
 An unusual year in terms of weather, a mild and dry winter gave way to a persistently wet spring putting the potential for a high-quality harvest in doubt.
-A mild summer with the occasional heatwave rescued the year with a perfect balance of daytime heat and night-time cold allowing the grapes to mature slowly.
+A mild summer, with the occasional heatwave, rescued the vintage with a perfect diurnal temperature differences allowing the grapes to mature slowly.

-Opaque with an almost black colour the wine has an intense, complex aroma.
+Opaque with an almost black colour, the wine has an intense, complex nose.
 Ripe black fruit, cocoa and chocolate flavours continue on to the palate where some floral notes of rockrose are also apparent in a long, lingering finish.
-Firm tannins, full-bodied and with fresh acidity it has structure that will allow the wine to age comfortably for decades.
+Firm tannins, full-bodied and with fresh acidity, it has structure that will allow the wine to age comfortably for decades.

 |Grape varieties||40% Touriga Franca